CarlWangChina/SongDriver-Real-time-Music-Accompaniment-Generation-without-Logical-Latency-nor-Exposure-Bias/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3503161.3548368},
 doi = {10.1145/3503161.3548368},
-abstract = {Real-time music accompaniment generation has a wide range of applications in the music industry, such as music education and live performances.
-However, automatic real-time music accompaniment generation is still understudied and often faces a trade-off between logical latency and exposure bias.
-In this paper, we propose SongDriver, a real-time music accompaniment generation system without logical latency nor exposure bias.
-Specifically, SongDriver divides one accompaniment generation task into two phases: 1) The arrangement phase, where a Transformer model first arranges chords for input melodies in real-time, and caches the chords for the next phase instead of playing them out.
-2) The prediction phase, where a CRF model generates playable multi-track accompaniments for the coming melodies based on previously cached chords.
-With this two-phase strategy, SongDriver directly generates the accompaniment for the upcoming melody, achieving zero logical latency.
-Furthermore, when predicting chords for a timestep, SongDriver refers to the cached chords from the first phase rather than its previous predictions, which avoids the exposure bias problem.
-Since the input length is often constrained under real-time conditions, another potential problem is the loss of long-term sequential information.
-To make up for this disadvantage, we extract four musical features from a long-term music piece before the current time step as global information.
-In the experiment, we train SongDriver on some open-source datasets and an original \`{a}iMusic Dataset built from Chinese-style modern pop music sheets.
-The results show that SongDriver outperforms existing SOTA (state-of-the-art) models on both objective and subjective metrics, meanwhile significantly reducing the physical latency.}, booktitle = {Proceedings of the 30th ACM International Conference on Multimedia}, pages = {1057–1067}, numpages = {11},
+booktitle = {Proceedings of the 30th ACM International Conference on Multimedia}, pages = {1057–1067}, numpages = {11},